NHERI-SimCenter/BRAILS/brails/modules/ChimneyDetector/README.rst

 Running the Module Using the Pretrained Chimney Detection Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The module is bundled with a pretrained chimneydetection model, trained on 2,195 samples.
+The module is bundled with a pretrained chimney detection model, trained on 1,703  samples.
 This model can be called out-of-the-box via ``infer.py``.
 The basic syntax to perform inferences on a set of images requires defining the path for the images and the type of computational environment (i.e., use of CPU or GPU units for inference) by the user as follows.

 ::